patsonluk/openshift-cartridge-traceview/README.md

     https://raw.githubusercontent.com/appneta/openshift-cartridge-traceview/master/metadata/manifest.yml

 From there, you will be taken to a confirmation page.
 Click _Add Cartridge_ to confirm the installation.

+## Command Line

+To install the catridge using the `rhc` command via the command-line, run the following:

+    rhc cartridge-add https://raw.githubusercontent.com/appneta/openshift-cartridge-traceview/master/metadata/manifest.yml -a My_App_Name

+Make sure to replace _My_App_Name_ with the actual OpenShift application name.

+If at anytime you wish to remove the cartridge, it can be done with:

+    rhc cartridge-remove traceview -a My_App_Name

 # Summary